matthewkling/spatialphy/README.md

 <!-- badges: end -->

 `spatialphy` is an R package for spatial phylogentic analysis.
-The field of spatial phylogenetics is focused on accounting for evolutionary relationships among taxa when describing biodiversity patterns, which has a number of advantages over species-based accounting.
+The field of spatial phylogenetics focuses on accounting for evolutionary relationships among taxa when describing biodiversity patterns, an approach that has a number of advantages over species-based accounting.
 This library currently includes functions for computing:

 -   diversity measures like phylogenetic diversity
 -   turnover measures like phylogenetic betaendemism
 -   phylogenetic regionalization
 -   phylogenetic conservation prioritization

-The package is still actively under development; there may be bugs, and the API is subject to change.
+*WARNING:* This package is still in the early stages of development;
+there may well be bugs, and the API is subject to change.
+Use of this library in real projects is not recommended until a more stable version is released.

 ## Installation